HaiderAbasi/SelfDrivingProject_MiniTesla/README.md

 Udemy - [@udemy_link](https://www.udemy.com/user/e8894488-eb79-45f5-aef1-f3a8733b6f43/)
 ## Using this Repository

-Just fork the repository on your Raspebery pi and install are required packages mentioned above.
+Just fork the repository on your Raspebery pi and install all required packages mentioned above.

 Run with
   ```sh